stevenkhwun/ML_R/Readme.md

 **Machine Learning using R**

-This repository contains notes on machine learning using R based on the LSE external course ST3189 Machine Learning.
+This repository contains my notes on machine learning using R in the introductory level.
+Topics are focusing on practical implementation of machine learning methods and are light in theory.

 __Contents__